by means of experience

 However, in fact he repeated what they had taught him.

-His reflecting was the reflecting of the thinking of another, without own certainty by means of the own experience.
+His reflecting was the mimicking of someone else’s thoughts, without own certainty by means of the own experience.

 He thought that he was thinking himself, but they were only thoughts.